HumanFace/FSM-Regexp-prolog/README.md

 ### Use
 #### Starting the program
-To start the file, make sure that `swipl` is a valid environment variable in zour environment.
-Then, open a terminal/cmd and tzpe the following:
+To start the file, make sure that `swipl` is a valid environment variable in your environment.
+Then, open a terminal/cmd and type the following:
 ```
 swipl [path_to_FSM-RegExp.pl]
 ```